 NWCG Leader’s Intent:

 Many of the leadership and organizational practices from the U.S. The National Wildfire Coordinating Group (NWCG) adopted many leadership principles from the U.S. Military.
 Among these include Leader’s intent.
-The NWCG also summarizes elements of Leader’s intent.
-NWCG prompts leaders to let their teams know their intent through the three key elements of Task, Purpose and End state.
+The NWCG also summarizes elements of the Leader’s intent.
+NWCG prompts leaders to let their teams know their intent through the three key elements of Task, Purpose, and End state.
 Not far from their military brethren right?
-With the NWCG, Task is outline as, “the objective or goal of the assignment“.
-Next, purpose focuses on “why the assignment needs to be done“.
-Finally, end state is defined as “how the situation should look when the assignment is successfully completed“.
+With the NWCG, Task is outlined as, “the objective or goal of the assignment”.
+Next, the purpose focuses on “why the assignment needs to be done”.
+Finally, the end state is defined as “how the situation should look when the assignment is successfully completed“.

 – Reference at https://www.nwcg.gov/committee/6mfs/leaders-intent